Page updated: 30 April 2020

-More obvious customisations include the shelving running from the bulkheads to the bows and the bench-style lidded lockers t starboard and in the bows.
+More obvious customisations include the shelving running from the bulkheads to the bows and the bench-style lidded lockers to starboard and in the bows.

 "Sisters" is a two-berth boat like Devon, but has cut-away bulkheads to both sides.
-However, here the mast bracing is achieved through a stainless steel post fitted between the cabin roof and keel.
+Given the method of mast bracing this is probably necessary as it is achieved through a stainless steel post fitted between the cabin roof and keel.
 This approach is common on many yacht designs, but was not the method used by any of the manufacturers of SeaHawks.